 What does a typical data warehouse architecture look like?

 Data warehouse architecture is often broken into three tiers.
 The top, most accessible tier is the front-end client that presents results from BI tools and SQL clients to users across the business.
 The second, middle tier is the Online Analytical Processing Server (OLAP) that is used to access and analyze data.
 The third, bottom tier is the database server where data is loaded and stored.
 Data stored within the bottom tier of the data warehouse is stored in either hot storage (such as SSD Drives) or cold storage (such as Amazon S3) depending on how frequently it needs to be accessed.

 What is a Customer Data Platform?

-A Customer Data Platform (CDP) is a centralized data infrastructure that collects a company’s customer data from across sources, validates it against an established data plan, ties it to persistent customer profiles, and connects that data with the tools and systems via packaged integrations to power marketing, advertising, customer support, and analytics use cases.
+A Customer Data Platform (CDP) is a real-time infrastructure that collects a company’s customer data from across sources in real time, validates it against an established data plan, creates a continuous 360-degree customer view, and streams data to external tools and systems via packaged integrations to power marketing, advertising, customer support, and analytics use cases.

-CDPs support Developers, Product Managers, and Marketers by making it much easier to collect customer data in real time, improve the quality of that data, and get that data to external tools and systems where it can be used for customer engagement, analytics and more.
+CDPs support Developers, Product Managers, and Marketers by making it much easier to understand customer engagement and power real-time customer experiences.
 With a CDP in place, developers can spend less time working on vendor implementations and managing third party code, and Product Managers and Marketers can access the real-time data they need, where they need it.